runnndmc/eloquent-js/program-structure.md

 * everythingButTheFirstLetterCaps

-In a few cases such as the Number function the word is capitalized so as to mark it as a *constructor*
+In a few cases, such as the Number function, the word is capitalized so as to mark it as a *constructor*